andycowl/octopress/source/_posts/2006-11-23-men-are-from-mars-women-are-from-venus.markdown

 using it.'

 'What does that massive '80' mean ?'
-'You're not supposed to drive over 80 miles per hours but that won't be a problem for you tomorrow morning.'
+'You're not supposed to drive over 80 miles per hour but that won't be a problem for you tomorrow morning.'

 We locate the jacking point and replace the tyre.